 Nominations should be kept to 500 words or less.

 All Nominations will be considered confidential.
 Only the winner will be announced.

-Individuals who receive the Award are eligible for future consideration as an awardee except for the year immediately following their selection (e.g. the 2019 Awardee would not be eligible in 2020, but would be eligible in 2021).
+Individuals who receive the Award are eligible for future consideration as an awardee except for the year immediately following their selection (e.g. the 2020 Awardee would not be eligible in 2021, but would be eligible for the 2022 award).

 CRITERIA TO DETERMINE THE WINNER The nominee...